WebAssembly/exception-handling/document/core/binary/types.rst

      \hex{00}~~ft{:}\Bfunctype &\Rightarrow& ft \\
    \end{array}

-The |Bfunctype| of an exception must have void result.
+The |Bfunctype| of an exception must have empty result.

 .. note::
    In future versions of WebAssembly,